isomerpages/nparks-gardening/page-index/garden-group-managment/_posts/2023-09-29-post-Managing a Community Garden Group.md

 		<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Programme Head</label><div>
 			<ul>
-				<li>Coordinate and organise events to engage the other members of the group, such as visits to farmers’ markets and other gardens, gardening programmes for residents, seniors or school children</li>
+				<li>Coordinate and organise events to engage the other members of the group, such as visits to <a href="/get-involved/events/">gardening events</a> or other <a href="/get-involved/community-gardens/">Community Gardens</a>, or arrange gardening programmes for residents, seniors or school children</li>
 				<li>Communicate with the rest of the group on activities and events</li>
 				<li>Create content for flyers, brochures and social media posts to promote the garden and engage members of the group</li>
 			</ul>